Wrecked Italian liner will not be moved for months

 The search was halted on Sunday after measuring instruments placed on board the 290 metre long ship showed about 3.5 centimetres of movement in six hours, compared with a normal movement of one or two millimetres.

-Officials have said it is stable and faces little immediate risk of sliding from its resting place in about 20 meters of water into deeper waters.
+Officials have said it is stable and faces little immediate risk of sliding from its resting place in about 20 metres of water into deeper waters.

 But even the slight movements posed a risk to divers exploring the ship's dark interior, which is filled with floating debris, including furniture, bedding, curtains and the personal effects of passengers and crew.